Get an instant, free quote and buy online.

 - Tailored insurance.
 We offer you the ability to custom build your own insurance plan to meet the needs of your business and save you money.

 - Worldwide coverage.
-Does your business provide services all over the globe?
-Hiscox has you covered so long as the claim is filed in the US, a US Territory, or Canada.
+A Texas business insured through Hiscox is covered for work done anywhere in the world, as long as the claim is filed in the U.S., a U.S. Territory or Canada.

 Get a fast, free quote now and get that Hiscox confidence behind your Texas business.
 If you prefer, you can call us at 1-866-283-7545 and speak with a Hiscox licensed agent, Monday – Friday, 7am – 10pm ET.

 Very good, responded quickly, gave me a reasonable quote and I purchased.

 Alessandra, Dallas, Texas

 “Excellent service by Hiscox”